bhavinks84/entralogin-main/ENTRA_SETUP.md

    - Search for and add: **`User.ReadWrite.All`**
    - Search for and add: **`Organization.Read.All`**
-   - This allows the backend to create and look up users in Entra on behalf of the app (used when someone registers via Email OTP — their account is automatically provisioned in Entra External ID).
+   - This allows the backend to create and look up users in Entra on behalf of the app (used by direct registration so new users are provisioned in Entra External ID).
 4. Click **Grant admin consent for [your org]** (requires Global Admin).
    Both delegated and application permissions must show a green ✓ checkmark.